usmanmughal11/i2c-library/docs/getting-started/usage.md

 # Usage

-Shoelace components are just regular HTML elements, or [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to be precise.
+i2c-Library components are just regular HTML elements, or [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to be precise.
 You can use them like any other element.
 Each component has detailed documentation that describes its full API, including properties, events, methods, and more.

 If you're new to custom elements, often referred to as "web components," this section will familiarize you with how to use them.